srinivasulareddy-sacumen/jorgealmeidajr-imobprime-react./README.md

-# iMobPrime - React Frontend for a Real Estate Management App
+# iMobPrime - React Frontend for a Real Estate App

-This is a **React** project created with the [Create React App](https://github.com/facebookincubator/create-react-app) utility and contains only the `frontend` of a prototype for a `Real Estate Management Application`.
+This is a **React** project created with the [Create React App](https://github.com/facebookincubator/create-react-app) utility and contains the frontend of a prototype for Real Estate Management Application.

 This frontend project is using Rest API endpoints from the project [imobprime-spring-boot](https://github.com/jorgealmeidajr/imobprime-spring-boot).